-The College of Arts and Sciences offers graduate studies leading to the following degrees: Master of Arts in art therapy counseling, biological sciences, English, history, sociology, and speech communication; Master of Science in biological sciences, chemistry, geographical studies, mass communications, mathematics, and physics; Master of Fine Arts; Master of Music; Master of Public Administration; Master of Social Work.
-In addition, the college offers an interdisciplinary program leading to the Master of Science degree in environmental sciences and Professional Development Sequences in Geographic Information Systems.
+The College of Arts and Sciences offers graduate studies leading to the following degrees: Master of Arts in art therapy counseling, biological sciences, English, history, sociology, and speech communication; Master of Science in biological sciences, biotechnology management, chemistry, geographical studies, mass communications, mathematics, and physics; Master of Fine Arts; Master of Music; Master of Public Administration; Master of Social Work.
+In addition, the college offers an interdisciplinary program leading to the Master of Science degree in environmental sciences, environmental science management, and Professional Development Sequences in Geographic Information Systems.